• School Nomination

 About

-The Student of the Year – Sportsperson category recognises those who have achieved a high standard in the field of sports, either as an individual or in a team environment.
-Nominees are expected to have made efforts to promote their sport, or exercise in general, within the wider community, or been a role model by offering support and encouragement.
-The judges will assess sporting excellence in terms of achievements in competition, relative to the individual’s physical abilities, or through efforts drive positive change for those in the sporting community.
+The Student of the Year – Sportsperson category recognises individuals who have achieved excellence in sports, whether as a standout individual athlete or a pivotal team player.
+Nominees are expected to have made efforts to promote their sport, or physical well-being in general, within the community, or been a role model by offering support and encouragement.
+The judges will assess sporting excellence in terms of achievements in competition, relative to the individual’s physical abilities, or through efforts drive meaningful transformation in the sporting community.

 Entry Criteria